Tetsuya3850/CS-Terminology/README.md

 ### Favor Composition Over Inheritance
 Code reuse should be achieved by assembling smaller units of functionality instead of inheriting from classes.
 In other words, use can-do, has-a, or uses-a relationships instead of is-a relationships.

+## Functional Programming

+### Pure Function
+A function that given the same input, will always return the same output.
+Produces no side effects (it can’t alter any external state).
+Since they are independent of outside state, bugs that have to do with shared mutable state can be avoided.

+### Side Effect
+Modifying external variable or object property (e.g., a global variable, or a variable in the parent function)<br/>
+Logging to the console<br/>
+Writing to the screen, a file or to the network<br/>

 ## System Design

 ### Stateless/Stateful System